LPhil/nd064-c2-message-passing-projects-starter/README.md

 Afterwards, you can test that `kubectl` works by running a command like `kubectl describe services`.
 It should not return any errors.

 ### Steps
-1. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
+1. `sh deploy.sh` - Set up complete environment
-2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods
-3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS
-4. `kubectl apply -f deployment/udaconnect-api.yaml` - Set up the service and deployment for the API
-5. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
-6. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)
+2. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods -n udaconnect` will give you the `POD_NAME`)

 Manually applying each of the individual `yaml` files is cumbersome but going through each step provides some context on the content of the starter project.
-In practice, we would have reduced the number of steps by running the command against a directory to apply of the contents: `kubectl apply -f deployment/`.
+In practice, we would have reduced the number of steps by running the command against a directory to apply of the contents: `kubectl apply -f deployment/Kubernetes/`.

 Note: The first time you run this project, you will need to seed the database with dummy data.
 Use the command `sh scripts/run_db_command.sh <POD_NAME>` against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`).
 Subsequent runs of `kubectl apply` for making changes to deployments or services shouldn't require you to seed the database again!

 ### Verifying it Works
 Once the project is up and running, you should be able to see 3 deployments and 3 services in Kubernetes:
-`kubectl get pods` and `kubectl get services` - should both return `udaconnect-app`, `udaconnect-api`, and `postgres`
+`kubectl get pods -n udaconnect` and `kubectl get services -n udaconnect` - should both return `udaconnect-app`, `udaconnect-api`, and `postgres`

 These pages should also load on your web browser: